Scholarly Reach and Institutional Engagement

 Library Holdings

-Titles are catalogued and available through Hoopla Digital and OverDrive across public library systems in the United States and Canada, with confirmed holdings in California, Texas, Colorado, Florida, Michigan, Kentucky, Ohio, Ontario, and other regions.
-A full list of confirmed holdings appears on the Media and Citation Reference page.
+Books are available through public library systems across the United States and Canada, extending into library systems across Europe, Australia, and parts of Asia and Latin America.
+A full list of confirmed holdings appears on the Citations page.

 Editorial and Media Citation Record

 The work has been cited or featured in international editorial contexts including La Repubblica (Italy), The Hindu (India), Psychologies France, Coveteur, Familie.de (Germany), VnExpress (Vietnam), and others.
-A full citation record appears on the Media and Citation Reference page.
+A full citation record appears on the Citations page.

 Section 2: Fields and Roles of Readers